Virginia Commonwealth University: Libraries

-The VCU Libraries is one of the largest research libraries in Virginia.
+The VCU Libraries is the busiest research library in Virginia.
 The libraries hold more than 3 million volumes (including more than 665,000 electronic books) and extensive journal and database holdings.
 The VCU Libraries hosts 2.5 million visitors each year.
 The James Branch Cabell Library supports the Monroe Park Campus.
 Its Special Collections and Archives department houses one of the largest book art collections in the Southeast and the fifth largest graphic novel and comic book collection in the United States, and is the repository of the Will Eisner Comic Industry Awards.

 The Health Sciences Library on the MCV Campus has the largest medical collection in the state, with extensive journal collections dating back to the 19th century.
 Special Collections and Archives maintain the papers of health care practitioners and the history of health care in Virginia.
 Its Medical Artifacts Collection has more than 6,000 instruments and equipment related to the history of health care in Virginia over the last 150 years.

 In March 2016, a 93,000-square-foot expansion of Cabell Library was dedicated.
 The new space has allowed for the addition of 25 new study rooms, a graduate and faculty reading room, a silent reading room and "The Workshop," a multimedia production suite, a gaming suite, and a makerspace.